Julio92-C/hosMicro/README.md

 It offers a range of tools and features to help users identify taxonomy, track the spread of the pathogen, and understand their AMR, VFs, and MGEs profiles.

-# Authors:
+# Author:
 Julio C. Ortega Cambara

+PhD C. Bioinformatics

-PhD C. School of Biomedical Sciences
+School of Biomedical Sciences

 University of West London